MicrosoftDocs/CortanaSkillsKit/docs/skills/launch-apps-from-skills.md

 ---

-The following image shows the email message as displayed.
+Here's the email message as displayed as displayed to the user, ready to send.

 ![Created email](../media/images/created-email.png)